ttulka/stroke/README.md

 **Stroke**, also `{/|\}`, is an esoteric structured programming language.

-With its only three instructions, it aims to be the simplest structured programming language ever.
+With only three instructions, it aims to be the simplest structured programming language ever.

 It uses conditional loops and an unbounded number of binary variables, along with flipping their values.